line/armeria/site/src/sphinx/client-circuit-breaker.rst

 - ``OPEN``

-  - The state changes to ``OPEN`` once the number of failures divided by the total number of requests exceeds the failure rate.
+  - The state machine enters the ``OPEN`` state once the number of failures divided by the total number of requests exceeds a certain threshold.
 All requests are blocked off responding with :api:`FailFastException`.

 - ``HALF_OPEN``.

-  - After a certain amount of time in the ``OPEN`` state, it changes to the ``HALF_OPEN`` state which sends a request to find out if the service is still unavailable or not.
+  - After a certain amount of time in the ``OPEN`` state, the state machine enters the ``HALF_OPEN`` state which sends a request to find out if the service is still unavailable or not.
-    If the request succeeds, the state changes to ``CLOSED``.
-If it fails, the state changes to ``OPEN``.
+    If the request succeeds, it enters the ``CLOSED`` state.
+If it fails, it enters the ``OPEN`` state again.

-Here is the description how it works:

 .. uml::